Comparing brokers side by side is no easy task. For our 2017 Broker Review

 , we assessed 16 brokers on 308 different variables.
 Yielding a database of over 5,000 data points, let's compare Scottrade vs TradeStation Securities.

-Looking at both brokers, first we will take a look at the commission rates for both placing regular stock and options trades.
-Scottrade charges $6.95 per stock trade which is $1.95 more than TradeStation Securities which charges clients $5.00 per trade.
+To start this comparison, first, we will take a look at the online broker commission rates for placing regular stock and options trades.
+Scottrade, with its regular stock trades costing $6.95, is more expensive than TradeStation Securities's rate of $5.00 per trade.
 With options, the base fees charged are $6.95 (Scottrade) and $5.00 (TradeStation Securities).
-At a difference of $0.20 per contract, TradeStation Securities's per contract rate of $0.50 is less than Scottrade which charges $0.70.
-It should be noted that not every broker uses a flat rate stock trade fee structure, so it is important to read the full commission notes (head over to any online brokerage review
+Each option contract then costs $0.70 at Scottrade and $0.50 at TradeStation Securities.
+It's important to note that not all brokers charge a flat fee per trade.
+Thus, it is important to read the full commission notes for each broker, which we include with each online broker review

-Last but not least, by breaking down important features that each broker offers, we can really help to separate the two brokers.
-Scottrade and TradeStation Securities both have virtual trading.
-For mobile trading, Scottrade and TradeStation Securities both have a iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+Scottrade and TradeStation Securities both offer virtual trading.
+Taking a look at mobile trading, Scottrade along with TradeStation Securities both support the iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
 Checking Accounts, Savings Accounts and Debit Cards are offered by Scottrade while TradeStation Securities offers none of these.
-On the whole, when it comes to tools, research, and trading on the go, TradeStation Securities posted awards for Best in Class - Platforms & Tools in 2014, while Scottrade found itself with none of these.
+On the whole, when it comes to tools, research, and mobile trading, TradeStation Securities finished with awards Best in Class - Platforms & Tools in 2017, while Scottrade came up with none of these.

-Overall, Scottrade takes the upper hand with 4.00 stars over TradeStation Securities's 3.50 stars.
+Overall, Scottrade boasts 4.00 stars versus TradeStation Securities's 3.50 stars.